stickperson/wordclock/code/python/README.md

 ## Introduction
 This code is broken up into several components in order to keep things modular.

+### Displays
-The `displays` directory contains files for displaying the state of the clock.
-Currently, there is support for the APA102 led strip and displaying to the console.
+Chipsets etc. Currently, there is support for the APA102 led strip and displaying to the console.
 The `ConsoleDisplay` is helpful for development.
 If you would like to use another chipset, you can implement your own display class.

+### Layouts
+Represents the physical layout of words on the clock in terms of what positions words are at and what words to return for birthdays and the time of day.
+New languages can be supported by implementing new layouts.

+### Models
 The `models.py` file contains all the knowledge about how to update the clock.
 The `main.py` file contains the logic for how to use the models.
+These files should probably be split out.
+I need to think of a better home.

+### Animations
+Custom animations.

 ## Setup
-Configuration should go in the `settings.py` file.
-The following must be defined:

-* `display_cls` determines which sort of display to use.
-There is currently support for the `APA102` strip as well and `ConsoleDisplay` for development purposes.
-If you wish to use a different chipset, you can implement your own display class and import it.
-* `words`.
-A mapping between words on the clock, start/stop indices, and optionally display values for non-led displays.
-The default values are setup to work with the supplied designs.
-* `birthdays`.
-An array of `Birthday` instances.

-Once this is setup, you can run `python main.py`
+Configuration can go into a settings file.
+Here, `example_local_config.py` is provided for testing purposes.
+The layout, display, and birthdays should be setup here.
+After defining these, you can import them in `main.py` and run the script.

+This `main.py` file is a proof of concept.

 ## TODO
 * Graceful shutdown
 * Show images (https://github.com/bk1285/rpi_wordclock/blob/master/wordclock_tools/wordclock_display.py#L196)
-* Think about overall structure-- does `models.py` still make sense?
-* GPIO button handler.
-Maybe [this](https://github.com/gpiozero/gpiozero)
 * Tests
 * Fix indices for words (make them half open instead of closed)